derrickreimer/mini_cache/README.md

 # MiniCache

 MiniCache is a lightweight in-memory key-value store for Ruby objects.
-This gem has no external dependencies and has been tested in MRI 1.9.x and JRuby 1.9 mode.
+This gem requires Ruby version 2.3.0 or higher.

 ## Motivation